hashicorp/terraform-provider-azurerm/website/docs/r/network_manager_commit.html.markdown

 * `scope_access` - (Required) Specifies the configuration deployment type.
 Possible values are `Connectivity` and `SecurityAdmin`.

 * `configuration_ids` - (Required) A list of Network Manager Configuration IDs which should be aligned with `scope_access`.

+* `triggers` - (Optional) A mapping of key values pairs that can be used to keep the deployment up with the Network Manager configurations and rules.

 ## Attributes Reference